pangnasun/IMCapstoneSeminar/Prototype Blog Five/readme.md

 ## Phnom Kraom (The Upside-down Moutain)

 Growing up, I have heard the origin story of Phnom Kraom told by my parents and elders for a countless number of time.
 The mountain is close to our house that we can see it if no trees are in our line of sight.
 I guess this is the reason why the story of this mountain comes up quite frequently.
-In addition, having a physical evidence to prove the legitimacy of a tale makes it easier to belived what is being told.
+In addition, having a physical evidence to prove the legitimacy of a tale makes it easier to belive what is being told.

 <img src="images/phnomkrom_field.jpeg" width="620" height="413" >
 <img src="images/phnomkrom_top.jpeg" >